 The Federal Direct Student Loan Program ("FDSLP") was established under the Higher Education Act of 1965, as amended in the Student Loan Reform Act of 1993.
 The FDSLP enables an eligible student or parent to obtain a loan to pay for the student's cost of attendance directly through the University rather than through private lenders.
 The University began participation in the FDSLP on July 1, 1995.
 As a university qualified to originate loans, the University is responsible for handling the complete loan process, including funds management as well as promissory note functions.
 The University is not responsible for collection of these loans.
-For fiscal years ended September 30, 2012 and 2011, the University disbursed \$29,954,101 and \$30,049,987 respectively, under the FDSLP.
+For FY 2013 and 2012, the University disbursed \$28,425,788 and \$29,954,101 respectively, under the FDSLP.